n1xyz/tracing-axiomco/README.md

 let _ = handle.await;
 ```

-The events are submitted in the background using the [create events API](https://api-docs.honeycomb.io/api/events/createevents).
+The events are submitted in the background using the [Ingest Data API](https://axiom.co/docs/restapi/endpoints/ingestIntoDataset).

 ## Distributed Tracing